OctopusDeploy/docs/docs/administration/upgrading/guide/creating-test-instance.md

 - It is much easier to set up and configure than a clone.
 It is also easy to automate the setting up and tearing down a test instance on demand.
 - There is tooling in place to export specific projects.
-- A clone does a full clone of everything, including deployment targets and triggers, increasing the risk of having the sandbox instance connect to production at first.
+- A clone does a full clone of everything, including deployment targets and triggers, increasing the risk of having the sandbox instance connect to production when the instance initially starts up.
+You will need to disable all the targets to prevent this from happening.
 - A clone might have hidden configuration options, such as server folders, that you have to change.

 The disadvantage of a subset of projects over a full clone is that there could be significant drift between projects, and you might miss something.